KL0010/POS_IMS/README.md

 <h4>System is designed for producers of blended products to keep track of Blends and Ingredients.</h4>
 Documentation will be available after basic functionalities are rolled out.</br />
 <br />
-Tron network is used smart contracts and validation of assets ownership.
+Tron network is used for smart contracts and validation of assets ownership.
 <h3>Environment:</h3>

 (1) .NET 8 Core